Maistho/maistho.github.io/_posts/2014-09-01-git-submodules-init.md

 ---
 layout: post
-title: "git init and pull all submodules"
+title: "Init and pull all git submodules"
-description: "how to pull all submodules"
+description: "How to pull all git submodules after clone"
 category:
-tags: []
+tags: ["git"]
 ---

 I always seem to forget some commands.
 How to pull all the submodules in my dotfiles git repo is something I have to look up every time.